KHEngineering/RoboRio/faq/fms.md

 ---

-##When practicing at Home, how can I run multiple Robots with RoboRio installed?
+##When practicing at Home, how can I run multiple Robots with RoboRio's installed?

-Simply flash one RoboRio with your actual team number, and additional RoboRios with different team numbers that are not yours.
+You can do this in one of many ways.
+Two popular methods are below:

+##Method 1

-For example we would flash Robot A with 2168, and Robot B with 2169 (or any other team numer that is not yours).
-This allows us to drive both robots simultaneoulsy once the DS for each robot is set to the proper team number.
+1. Use the RoboRio Image tool, to image each RoboRio with a different Team number.
+(For example we would flash Robot A with 2168, and Robot B with 2169 (or any other team number that is not yours).
+This allows us to drive both robots simultaneously once the DS for each robot is set to the proper team number.)
+2. Use the FRC Bridge Configuration Tool to configure Each D-link to the respective team number of the RoboRio it is connected too.
+3. Connect Each Driverstation to the appropriate Robot and set the team number accordingly.

+##Method 2

+1. Flash all RoboRio's with your Team Number.
+(All Robot's will be flashed with the same Team Number)
+2. Manually Configure the D-Link AP on each Robot to broadcast a different SSID. i.e Robot2168-practice1, Robot2168-practice2
+3. Connect Each driver station to the corresponding Access Point for your Robot.
+4. Set the Team number in the DS to your team number in Each DS.

 ---

 ##How do I configure my D-link for home use?

+As in Previous Years you can configure it automatically using the FIRST provided Bridge configuration Tool, or you can manually configure it on your own.

+###Automatic Configuration

-You can use the FIRST provided bridge configuration tool installed on your Windows machine when you install the official FIRST utilities software.
+See Official Documentation [ScreenSteps Live Bridge Configuration]( You can use the FIRST provided bridge configuration tool installed on your Windows machine when you install the official FIRST utilities software.

 Afterwhich place the D-Link in AP mode and connect your DS to it wirelessly.

-Over the years we have adpoted a practice from more experienced teams.
+Over the years we have adopted a practice from more experienced teams.
 We always leave our D-link in bridged mode, and connect it to a secondary Wireless Access point which acts as a medium between our DS and the Robot Radio.
 This more realistically mimicks the Field setup.
 We also enable encrption on the D-link so to ensure all packets are encrypted just like they are on the field.

 ---

+##Which Mode do I set my D-Link Radio (AP 2.4GHz, AP5GHz, Bridge)

+At FRC Competitions, your D-Link must be in bridge mode, you can communication with the Robot Using the USB Tether, or Ethernet Tether

+At home, you can use AP2.4 GHZ, or AP5GHz, which ever suits your preference to use the robot wirelessly.